Materials-Consortia/OPTIMADE/optimade.rst

     Any entry can have one or more relationships with other entries.
     These are described in section `Relationships`_.
     Relationships describe links between entries rather than data that pertain to a single entry, and are thus regarded as distinct from the entry properties.

+**Query filter**
+    An expression used to influence the entries returned in the response to an URL query.
+    The filter is specified using the URL query parameter :query-param:`filter` using a format described in the section `API Filtering Format Specification`_.

 **Queryable property**
     An entry property that can be referred to in the filtering of results.